Skip to main content

 When the output of these messengers is altered, either through excess or deficiency, the ripple effects are recorded in your bloodwork.
 For instance, a decline in testosterone is not just about libido or muscle mass; it is linked to changes in your lipid profile, potentially elevating LDL cholesterol and triglycerides.

-Similarly, fluctuations in during perimenopause and menopause do more than trigger hot flashes; they can fundamentally alter how your cells respond to insulin, laying the groundwork for insulin resistance and changes in fat storage.
+Similarly, fluctuations in estrogen and progesterone during perimenopause and menopause do more than trigger hot flashes; they can fundamentally alter how your cells respond to insulin, laying the groundwork for insulin resistance and changes in fat storage.
 These are not failures of willpower or discipline.
 They are physiological realities.

 Your wellness biomarkers are a direct reflection of your internal hormonal environment.